 Lung cancer support

-Edward-Elmhurst Health offers a variety of support services to help you through your lung cancer journey.
+Edward-Elmhurst Health offers a variety of support services to help you through your lung cancer journey, including smoking cessation support.
 We even offer programs for your family members.
 Social work and palliative care support is readily available full time in the cancer center.

 Lung cancer survivorship

 Our support continues after your lung cancer treatment is complete.
 We’ll meet with you and provide a survivorship care plan so you know what to watch for and when to contact us should you have any concerns.
 Your plan will include ongoing surveillance (scans, labs, visits, etc.).